johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Emergency Flight by Reference to Instruments - Four Fundamentals.md

 	5. Heavy touching, over-controlling
 	6. Improper trim control

+### Completion Standards
-### Completion StandardsClient must demonstrate basic attitude instrument flying skills, to ACS standards (&plusmn;200 feet, heading &plusmn;20 degrees, airspeed &plusmn;10 knots).
+Client must demonstrate basic attitude instrument flying skills, to ACS standards (&plusmn;200 feet, heading &plusmn;20 degrees, airspeed &plusmn;10 knots).
 Maneuvers will include straight-and-level, turn to headings, and perform constant airspeed clims and descents, by reference to flight instruments only.

+### Required Homework
-**Required Homework:** None
+ None

-**Recommended Homework:**
+### Recommended Homework
 - [ ] Chair fly four fundamentals using image of instruments.
 What do you expect to see changing in each for each maneuver?

 *Return to [[~ PPL Lesson Plan Outline|Table of Contents]]^*